8linkz/Censei/README.md

 The File Checker mode is a special operating mode optimized for targeted searching for binary files:

 - Activated by `check: true` in queries.json or `--check` on the command line
+- When a `target_filename` is specified, checks hosts for that specific file first
-- Completely skips HTML processing and link extraction
+- If the target file is found, skips further HTML processing for that host
-- Checks each host only for the presence of a specific file (specified by `target_filename`)
+- If the target file is NOT found, continues with normal directory scanning
-- Checks only small parts of the file (headers) to determine the file type
+- Uses GET requests with partial reads (512 bytes) to determine file type
 - Does not save files to disk
 - Optimized for quick identification of potentially harmful binary files